 - Mail a check to; Sierra Nevada University, Attn: Student Accounts, 999 Tahoe Blvd, Incline Village, NV, 89451.

 - Make cash and check payments in-person at the above address in David Hall Building.

 Payment Plan Questions: call the Payment Plans Support Line at 1-833-269-3675.

-SNCSIS stands for the Sierra Nevada College Student Information System.
+SNCSIS stands for the Sierra Nevada University Student Information System.
 This is where you will find your class schedule, bill, financial aid information and more.
 Sierra Nevada Financial Aid and Student Accounts are paperless.
 Using SNCSIS provides you with real-time data at any time and helps keep us environmentally friendly.

 Your username is your student number and your password starts out as your six digit birth date.

 When do I have to pay tuition etc.?

 - Tuition is due August 1st for fall semester, January 1st for spring semester, and May 1st for summer semester, regardless of when your courses begin.

 It is also policy to charge interest on student account balances after the due date.
 As a courtesy, interest will not be assessed at the end of the first month but will be charged mid-month beginning the 2nd month of the term at a rate of 2% per month.
 When reviewing your student account, we take into consideration current pre-approved payment arrangements and financial aid.

 - Your account is accessible 24/7 on SNCSIS.
 Your username is your student number and your password starts out as your six digit birth date.
 Please contact the registrar’s office if you need assistance logging into your SNCSIS.